canonical/open-documentation-academy/multipass/Linux.md

 ![|688x52](https://assets.ubuntu.com/v1/5ec546da-mp-linux-2.png)

-Click on the icon, then click on "Open Shell".
+Click on the **icon**, then select **Open Shell**.

 ![|286x274](https://assets.ubuntu.com/v1/3ecc5e7d-mp-linux-2a.png)

 Clicking this button does many things in the background.
-First, it creates a new virtual machine (instance) named `primary`, with 1GB of RAM, 5GB of disk, and 1 CPU.
+First, it creates a new virtual machine (instance) named "primary", with 1GB of RAM, 5GB of disk, and 1 CPU.
 Second, it installs the most recent Ubuntu LTS release on that instance.
-Third, it mounts your $HOME directory in the instance.
+Third, it mounts your `$HOME` directory in the instance.
 Last, it opens a shell to the instance, announced by the command prompt `ubuntu@primary`.
 You can see elements of this in the printout below:

 ```plain